-The Compensation Committee and Board of Directors have noted the disappointing results of the advisory stockholder votes obtained at our Annual Meetings of Stockholders on May 28, 2015 and May 22, 2014, each with less than 70% of the votes cast at the annual meeting voting in favor of the Company's executive compensation.
-Accordingly, the Compensation Committee is undertaking a comprehensive review of our executive compensation program with the assistance of its independent compensation consultant.
-The goal of this review is to ensure that the Company's compensation programs appropriately tie executive pay to Company performance.
-The ongoing comprehensive review has included the following:
+Following some of the disappointing results of the advisory stockholder vote obtained at our 2015 and 2014 Annual Meetings of Stockholders, in 2016, the Compensation Committee undertook a comprehensive review of our executive compensation program with the assistance of its independent compensation consultant.
+The goal of this review was to ensure that the Company's compensation programs appropriately ties executive pay to Company performance.
+The comprehensive review included the following: